GregRos/preszr/README.md

 });
 ```

 You might notice that the encoding lets you specify `encode `and `decoder`.
 The default `encode` function uses the default object encoding.

-The `decoder` will attach the prototype during decoding.
-For more about what these functions do and how you can write more advanced encodings, see the following section.
+The default `decoder` will attach the prototype during decoding.
+It doesn't call the constructor, if any.

+If you need the constructor to be called or want to do something special during encoding or decoding, see the next section.

 ## Advanced encodings